 Common Termite Species In Charlotte, NC

-In our neck of the woods, the termite species we deal with most is the Eastern subterranean termite, known scientifically as Reticulitermes flavipes, or just R. flavipes.
+The termite species we deal with most in our neck of the woods is the Eastern subterranean termite, known scientifically as Reticulitermes flavipes, or just R. flavipes.
 This species of termite establishes colonies of between 100,000 and 1,000,000 workers.
-While these members don't eat much on their own, together they can do quite a bit of damage.
-When you take into consideration that termites are simple organisms that don't require sleep, you can see how they can be a serious threat to Charlotte properties.
+While these members don't eat much on their own, they can do quite a bit of damage together.
+When you consider that termites are simple organisms that don't require sleep, you can see how they can seriously threaten Charlotte's properties.

 Why Subterranean Termites Are So Destructive

 When subterranean termites attack man-made structures, they do it in a way that is difficult to detect.
 They're sneaky by nature.
-Understanding how they go undetected is essential because it sheds light on why professional termite control is the best way to protect your property from these destructive insects.
+Understanding how they go undetected is essential because it shows why professional termite control is the best way to protect your property from these destructive insects.

 Subterranean termites come up from the ground.
 If they find wood touching the soil, they will have easy access to a structure with little or no visible sign that they entered.

 Once inside the wood of a structure, termites make slight noises as they feed.
-These noises are so subtle that you can place your ear to a piece of wood that is being consumed by termite workers and not hear them.
+These noises are so subtle that you can place your ear to a piece of wood consumed by termite workers and not hear them.
 However, these termites can make a sound that you might hear, though they rarely do.
-Termites make clicking noises by banging their heads on the walls of their tunnels.
-They do this in response to a threat, but there are rarely any threats deep inside the tunnels they make in the walls of man-made structures, so termites work silently the majority of the time.
+Termites cause clicking noises by banging their heads on the walls of their tunnels.
+They do this in response to a threat, but there are rarely any threats deep inside the tunnels they make in the walls of manufactured structures, so termites work most of the time silently.

-If workers must scale foundation walls, concrete piers, or some other support structure, they build shelter tubes on surfaces.
+If workers must scale foundation walls, concrete piers, or other support structures, they build shelter tubes on surfaces.
 These are exterior tunnels made from soil and saliva.
-Workers create these tubes to protect them from the dry air which can act as a desiccant to kill them.
-Sometimes, these tubes can be obvious.
-But most of the time they are concealed in dark locations under a structure, or inside voids that are difficult or impossible to see into.
-Some termite control technicians report having to use a mirror to look down each cement pier of a structure to find these, sometimes pencil-thin, shelter tubes.
+Workers create these tubes to protect them from the dry air, which can act as a desiccant to kill them.
+Sometimes, these tubes can be noticeable, while sometimes termites conceal themselves in dark locations that are difficult or impossible to spot.
+Some termite control technicians report using a mirror to look down each cement pier of a structure to find these, sometimes pencil-thin, shelter tubes.

 The most obvious visual sign that termites have infested a structure is the appearance of winged termites.
-But even this warning sign has a tendency to be sneaky.
+But even this warning sign tends to be sneaky.
 When Eastern subterranean termites release swarmers from their nests, this often happens outside, near their ground nests.
 The swarmers take to the air, swarm around for no more than about thirty minutes, and pair off in search of locations to create new nests.
-After the dispersal of a swarm, the only evidence left is the presence of tiny white wings scattered about.
+After the dispersal of a swarm, the only evidence left is the presence of tiny white scattered wings.
 These wings might not even be on your property.
 It is helpful when swarmers accidentally exit a nest and enter the interior of a structure.
-But when this happens, it is evidence of a severe and mature infestation because it means that the nest is close to the structure.
-It also means years of damage has already occurred.
+It is evidence of a severe and mature infestation when this happens because the nest is close to the structure.
+It also means years of damage have already occurred.